lfergon/issue-tracker/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-# Playwright

-`npx playwright test`

-Run the end-to-end tests.

-`npx playwright test --ui`

-Start the interactive UI mode.

-`npx playwright test --project=chromium`

-Runs the tests only on Desktop Chrome.

-`npx playwright test example`
-Runs the tests in a specific file.

-`npx playwright test --debug`
-Runs the tests in debug mode.

-`npx playwright codegen`
-Auto generate tests with Codegen.
+# End-to-end testing with Puppeteer

+`npm run e2e` will run the end-to-end tests using Puppeteer.
+The tests are located in `e2e` directory.